epfl-ada/ada-2021-project-k-dim/Readme.md

 ### A closer look at the data set

 As a first step we chose to filter out any quote whose `qids`.length != 1.
 * Why ?
-On one hand we get rid of the "homonym issue": _James Fisher_ is not unique, which leads to many qID.
+On one hand we get rid of the "homonym issue": _James Fisher_ is not unique, which leads to many Qids.
 On the other hand, we deal with missing values: some speakers are "None".
 By doing so we reduce the data size by **INSERT** %, which is acceptable.
 * How ?
 As the data size is far form greater than our RAM, we filtered out for each year "chunk by chunk" and store the result in 5 new csv files.
 We can work on those file by appliying the same method.
 >**add something about rate? sometimes even if proba <0.5, speaker is assigned (exemple:152638 in data extract)**